gasparian/upwork_parsing/README.md

 ```
 python upwork_parser.py ./data
 ```
-When we run these scripts again, only pages with **new jobs** will be downloaded and processed.
+When we run these scripts again, only pages with **new jobs** will be downloaded and processed (it will be faster if only new folder will be passed as argument to pareser).

 ## Dependencies